alternet/alternet.ml/security/src/site/markdown/security.md

 * Enhancing an existing Web container (Jetty, Tomcat) to make that feature available in Web applications.

 The default password manager used in Web application is the strong password manager that encrypt passwords.

+According to the Web container (Jetty, Tomcat) in use, additional configurations are expected (see below).

 ## Web applications